sami-evangelista/helena/README.md

 * GCC
 * [http://libre.adacore.com] The GNAT ada compiler.
-* [http://mlton.org] The mlton compiler is required if you want to analyse DVE models (option --with-dve).
+* [http://mlton.org] The mlton compiler.
+It is required if you want to analyse DVE models (option --with-dve).

 ## Compilation